A permit is required on all bison entering the state, except those for immediate slaughter.

 Vesicular Stomatitis Notice

-As of July 6, 2015 all livestock and equine from Colorado, as of July 22, 2015, all livestock and equine from Wyoming, as of July 31, 2015, all livestock and equine from South Dakota, as of August 4, 2015, all livestock and equine from Utah and New Mexico, and as of September 11, 2015, all livestock and equine from Nebraska, require an importation permit number on all Interstate Certificates of Veterinary Inspection (ICVI) to enter the State of North Dakota.
+As of July 6, 2015 all livestock and equine from Colorado, and as of July 22, 2015, all livestock and equine from Wyoming, require an importation permit number on all Interstate Certificates of Veterinary Inspection (ICVI) to enter the State of North Dakota.
 The ICVI must have the following statement included:

 All imports of horses, cattle, bison, sheep, goats, swine, and cervidae from any states which have a confirmed Vesicular Stomatitis positive animal or have a quarantine in place, are required to be accompanied by a pre-entry permit number prior to import into North Dakota.
 The permit number is to be listed on the Certificate of Veterinary Inspection (CVI) and is given to the veterinarian issuing the CVI.

 A statement shall be written on the CVI by the issuing veterinarian that indicates that "the animals on the CVI have not originated from a premises or an area under quarantine for Vesicular Stomatitis or a premises on which Vesicular Stomatitis has been diagnosed in the last 30 days; and the animals in the shipment have no signs of Vesicular Stomatitis."